VicidominiLab/VicidominiLab.github.io/_pages/positions.md

 <h3>Compensation and Benefits:</h3>

 * Competitive salary package for international standards;
+* Candidates from abroad or Italian citizens who permanently work abroad and meet specific requirements, may be entitled to a deduction from taxable income of up to 90% from 6 to 13 years;
 * The lab counts on outstanding equipments and facilities together with strategic collaborations, indeed the candidate will benefit significantly from the active collaborations of the MMS group with the several groups of the LifeTech, Computational, and Photonics domains within the Istituto Italiano di Tecnologia;
 * The successful candidate will engage in regular mentoring sessions with the PI, providing opportunities to interact and collaborate with research groups across disciplines, thereby preparing the Postdoc for an independent academic career;
 * Private health care coverage (according to the duration of the contract);